ShafiaChy/Cruise-Control/README.md

 - Users can sign up with their details or log in to access the dashboard.

-#### Browse Bikes:
+#### Browse Cars:

-- Use the home page search bar to find available bikes.
+- Use the home page search bar to find available Cars.
-- Filter bikes by brand, model, or availability.
+- Filter Cars by brand, model, or availability.

-#### Book a Bike:
+#### Book a Car:

-- View detailed bike information and book a bike by choosing a start time and proceeding to payment.
+- View detailed Car information and book a Car by choosing a start time and proceeding to payment.

 #### Manage Rentals: